mstksg/inCode/copy/entries/duet.md

 type IntState = Prompt StateCommand
 ```

-Which is an appropriate Functor, Applicative, and Monad.
+which automatically has the appropriate Functor, Applicative, and Monad
+instances.

-And our primitives can be constructed using `prompt`:
+Our primitives can be constructed using `prompt`:

 ```haskell
 prompt :: StateCommand a -> IntState a